|Birth: ||Oct. 15, 1672|

 • vii.
 Mehitable Baker, b.
 May 7, 1712, her date of death unknown; m.
 Jan.
 10, 1733/4 at Barnstable, Ebenezer Crosby of Yarmouth, Mass., s. of Ebenezer and Hannah Crosby.
 He was b.
 May 5, 1706 at Eastham, Mass. and d.
 Oct.
 20, 1752 at East Haddam, Conn.
 Nine children of the family.
 Following his death, Mehitable purportedly m. a second husband, but the marriage is not adequately documented.

-As a widower, Deacon John Baker relocated with two of his sons from Barnstable to Windham, Conn. in 1743.
-As noted above, several of his daus. m. at Barnstable then also relocated to Conn.
+As a widower, Dea.
+John Baker relocated with two of his sons from Barnstable to Windham, Conn. in 1743.
+As noted, several of his daus. m. at Barnstable then also relocated to Conn.
 Dea.
 Baker probably d. at the eastern part of Windham now the separate Town of Scotland, Conn.
-He is interred in the "old" north section of the Scotland Cemetery at the northeast corner of Devotion and Cemetery Roads.
-The modern gravestone containing his name and that of his two sons Samuel and John, and Samuel and John's namesake sons, is located at the "new" Scotland Cemetery south of Cemetery Road.
+His gravestone is in the "old" north section of the Scotland Cemetery at the northeast corner of Devotion and Cemetery Roads.

 Samuel Baker (1638 - ____)